Identifying breakthroughs and filling gaps in the treatment landscape

 Solving Kids' Cancer advocates for systemic improvements in the research enterprise and initiates novel clinical trials for children battling the deadliest childhood cancers.
 Experts agree that cures will come through multimodal combinations and approaches.
 SKC supports innovative therapies with strong rationale for improved outcomes for children who need it the most.

-SKC has funded 34 pediatric cancer research projects, 12 studies are currently enrolling and 4 new trials are set to open in 2018.
+- SKC has funded 38 pediatric cancer research projects, 14 studies are currently enrolling or due to open in 2020.

-SKC has initiated 2 transatlantic clinical trials, with a third in the planning, expanding access to children in UK and Europe.
+SKC has initiated 3 transatlantic clinical trials, with two more in the planning, expanding access to children in UK and Europe.